 Research

-Invited to Revise and Resubmit at British Journal of Political Science
+(with Joseph Francesco Cozza, Andrea Aldrich, and Zeynep Somer-Topcu) Revise & Resubmit at British Journal of Political Science

 Tracing the Origins of the Gender Gap in Policy Preferences: The Case of the Irish Marriage Bar